arnau/obsidian-metatable/README.md

 ## Obsidian Metatable

+***
+**DEPRECATION NOTICE**: This Obsidan plugin is no longer actively maintained.
+New developments in Obsidian itself have made clear I'm no longer interested in the tool nor maintaining a plugin for it.
+***

 A plugin for [Obsidian] to display the full frontmatter block instead of just the list of tags.

-**WARNING:** Obsidian 1.4 has added a new way to handle frontmatter that is not backwards compatible so they have broken this plugin.
-I'm considering whether there is any value in evolving this plugin or just stop.

 ![screenshot](screenshot.png)